-Use of email by Members of the Board will conform to the same standards of judgment, propriety, and ethics as other forms of School Board-related communication.
+Use of electronic mail (e-mail) by Members of the Board will conform to the same standards of judgment, propriety, and ethics as other forms of School Board-related communication.
 Board Members will comply with the following guidelines when using email in the conduct of Board responsibilities:

 - 1. The Board will not use email, communications via social media, or other electronic communications as a substitute for deliberations or voting at Board meetings or for other communications or business properly confined to Board meetings. - 2.
 Board Members will be aware that email and email attachments received or prepared for use in Board business or containing information relating to Board business, regardless of whether sent or received on a school-owned computer or personally-owned computer, may be regarded as public records, which may be inspected by any person upon request, unless otherwise made confidential by law. - 3.
 Board Members will note that individual postings made to social media sites should be considered carefully in light of how they would reflect on the poster, the Board of Trustees, and the District.
 Opinions expressed by staff on a social networking website have the potential to be disseminated far beyond the speaker's desire or intention, and could undermine the public perception of fitness of the individual to serve students' interests.
 Individual Board member postings are an act of the individual and are not an act of the Board. - 4.
 Board members will avoid reference to confidential information about employees, students, or other matters in email communications because of the risk of improper disclosure and unsecure websites.
-Board Members will comply with the same standards as school employees with regard to confidential information.
+Board Members will comply with the same standards as school employees with regard to confidential information. - 5.
+Board members shall refrain from downloading or using TikTok app or visiting the TikTok website on any District-provided device or while connected to the District's network.